 For our second post in this series, we’re taking a closer look at the different types of royalties that can earn you money from your music!

 Synchronization royalties are earned when a track is placed as a score or soundtrack to a moving work like a film, TV show, video game, or movie.
 The producer of this work must acquire a license to use the song as a “synchronization” to the pictures displayed on screen.
 Typically, these are paid to the PRO and distributed with performance rights royalties.

 2. Digital Synchronization Royalties

 Synchronization royalties also exist in the digital world!
 If one of your songs is used in the background of a video uploaded to YouTube, you are owed a royalty for its use.
-Services like Audiam or TuneCore can help you collect these royalties.
+Services like Audiam can help you collect these royalties.